Ifycode-study/unstated-next-react-state-management/README.md

-# Managing State in React using Unstated-Next
+# Managing state in React using unstated-next

 From the CSS tricks article: [Managing State in React using Unstated-Next](https://css-tricks.com/managing-state-in-react-using-unstated-next/).